JocaPC/sql-server-rest-api/README.md

         }
 ```

 Now you need to create async method that will serve OData requests.
-First you need to parse Request parameters using UriParser in order to extract QuerySpec.
+First, you need to parse Request parameters using UriParser in order to extract QuerySpec.
 Then you need to use QueryBuilder to create SQL query using the QuerySpec.
-Then you need to provide SqlQuery to QueryPipe that will stream results to client:
+Then you need to provide sql query to QueryPipe that will stream results to client using Response.Body:

 ```
        // GET api/People